 According to LinkedIn, 86% of employees and managers cite poor communication and a lack of effective collaboration as two of the main workplace failures.

 Formal conversations play a role in facilitating communication and collaboration in the workplace.
-These conversations are organized between employees, managers, or colleagues and are often scheduled in advance with a specific agenda at hand.
+These conversations are organized in advanced with a specific topic set between:

 Managers, in turn, can provide their employees with guidance, support, and feedback.
 Formal conversations are beneficial not only for employees but also for managers.